gomorizsolt/enzyme-or-react-testing-library/README.md

 - https://codeburst.io/revisiting-react-testing-in-2019-ee72bb5346f4
 - https://stackoverflow.com/questions/54152562/difference-between-enzyme-reacttestutils-and-react-testing-library

 We have been using Enzyme to test React components seamlessly since the beginning.
 However, since the appearance of hooks, Enzyme has yet to solve essential issues.
 For instance, `useEffect` cannot be triggered with shallow rendering([#2086](https://github.com/airbnb/enzyme/issues/2086)).
+As a result, and also based upon other developers' thoughts and recommendations, we have decided to experience whether RTL facilities unit testing.